Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

 All mixtures, products or samples you may synthesize need a label.
 The label must contain the following information:

 - The date of preparation

 - The corresponding hazard pictograms, if classified by GHS

 Don’t use acronyms, write the full name to avoid confusion.
 In the case of several samples of the same type stored in a box or a rack it is enough to put the label with this information on the box/rack.

-Preprinted labels are available in the shop or online (link to labels?).
+Preprinted labels are available in the shop.